Landsil/haveibeenpwned-password-check/README.md

 I've made whole thing partially for fun/ learning experience and partially to give our users safe, offline option to check passwords.

+Currently it holds two scripts, one in bash, one in python 3